srsran/srsRAN_matlab/README.md

 See `help srsPRACHAnalyzer` for more details.

+### apps/analyzers/srsResourceGridAnalyzer

+This app displays the content of a resource grid (all subcarriers and one slot) as a heat map of the resource element amplitudes.
+See the [Configuration Parameters Section](https://docs.srsran.com/projects/project/en/latest/user_manuals/source/config_ref.html#configuration-parameters) of the srsRAN Project documentation for information on how to configure the logging level of the SRS gNB to record the received samples.

+See `help srsResourceGridAnalyzer` for more details.

 ## Repository CI/CD
 The class *unitTests/CheckTests* implements a series of checks to provide a basic level of quality assurance for the unit tests in the root folder.